RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 'ORDER BY pf.payroll_year DESC, pf2.foodstuff_name ASC'

-The SQL query for answering the question 2 is thereby completed and its output is a table with 4 records that tells us what the mean gross and net salaries and the mean prices of bread and milk were in years 2006 and 2018 and how much of these foodstuffs could be bought with the given salaries.
+The SQL query for answering the question 2 is thereby completed and its output is a table with 7 columns and 4 records that tells us what the mean gross and net salaries and the mean prices of bread and milk were in years 2006 and 2018 and how much of these foodstuffs could be bought with the given salaries.
 ### QUERY FOR QUESTION 3
 In order to find out how food prices have been developing between years, annual differences were calculated from the mean annual prices for individual foodstuffs; the procedure in this case was similar to that used in query for question 1.